colnies/Little-Search-Engine/README.md

 # Little-Search-Engine

-Simple implementation of a search engine
+Simple implementation of a modern search engine using hash tables and sorting algorithms